oodavid/oodavid.com/content/article/angularjs-meta-tags-management.md

 </head>
 ```

+There are more meta tags than demonstrated here.
+With the emergence of new social networks, more will be available to use.

+Since AngularJS creates single-page-apps, we need a way to manage these `<meta>` tags.

 ## The MetaTags Service

 Our `MetaTagsService` manages these tags so that your <abbr title="Single Page Application">SPA</abbr> can make changes based on state.
 You will notice that there are special provisions for the `<title>` tag, and the nuances of the OpenGraph markup.

 This approach does not use a Component or Directive, instead modifying the `<head>` tag directly from within the Service.
-This is unusual within AngularJS, but I will explain the rationale shortly.
+This is unusual within AngularJS, but I will explain the rationale at the end of the article.

 ```js
 function MetaTagsService(){